Skip to main content

 What should I order at Hof aan Zee?

-The kitchen at Hof aan Zee is built around a seasonal, rotating menu using produce from their own vegetable garden, foraged ingredients, and local suppliers, so there is no fixed dish to target.
+The kitchen at Hof aan Zee is built around a seasonal, rotating menu using produce from their own vegetable garden, foraged ingredients, local suppliers, so there is no fixed dish to target.
 The pure plant menu is the most distinctive option and worth requesting if available.
 Do not come with a specific dish in mind; the format rewards guests who let the kitchen lead.

 What should I wear to Hof aan Zee?